krestfield/docs/certdog/adding_servers.md

 telnet [primary hostname or IP Address] 27017
 ```

 And ensuring it connects.
-If it doesn't check the primary server's firewall settings - to allow incoming connections over port ``27017`` and that the additional servers are also allowing outgoing connections to the same
+If it doesn't, check the primary server's firewall settings - to allow incoming connections over port ``27017`` and that the additional servers are also allowing outgoing connections to the same

 <br>

 **Configure Additional Server**

-On the second (or additional) server, install Certdog as normal or you may simply copy the entire certdog installation file from the primary server to this secondary
+On the second (or additional) server, install Certdog as normal

 If a database is running on this server, stop the *Krestfield Certdog Service* service